Skip to main content

 • ~400 texts (800 rows of data) were annotated by three educators who had passed a pre-test.

 • Educators were also given some “honeypot” texts to score.
-These are texts with 2+ expert agreement in scores, and we used these texts to track each educator’s agreement with experts.
+These are texts with 2+ expert agreement scores, and we used them to track each educator’s agreement with experts.

 • We used the Dawid-Skene model to calibrate the final score for educators.